 - Lastly, we added a couple of jelly beans to represent the vacuoles.

-Have you ever made an animal cell model?
+Have you ever made an animal cell cake project?
 Tell me how in the comments!